Argus LogoPLARV

 Limitations

+It measures training dynamics, not data semantics.
 It does not see the data itself.
-Two training runs can produce identical DQI scores from completely different underlying data realities.
-DQI tells you the training trajectory was healthy or unhealthy.
-It does not tell you why.
+Two training runs can produce identical ADQI scores from completely different underlying data realities.
+ADQI identifies indicators of data quality rather than the data manifold itself.

 NaN propagation.